johngrahamreynolds/CyberSolve-LinAlg/README.md

 ### Research and Engineering Overview

-Research began by thoroughly investigating a variety of interesting mathematics datasets, including the [Google DeepMind mathematics dataset](), the ___ dataset, etc., along with a number of compatible language models, including [FLAN-T5](), [Gemma](), and more.
+Research began by thoroughly investigating a variety of interesting mathematics datasets, including the [Google DeepMind mathematics dataset](https://huggingface.co/datasets/deepmind/math_dataset), the [Nvidia OpenMathInstruct-2 dataset](https://huggingface.co/datasets/nvidia/OpenMathInstruct-2), etc., along with a number of compatible language models, including [FLAN-T5-large](https://huggingface.co/google/flan-t5-large), [Gemma-2-2B-it](https://huggingface.co/google/gemma-2-2b-it), and more.
 My ultimate hope was to identify a (some) large dataset(s) along with a specific pretrained model architecture/checkpoint that seemed jointly compatible for finetuning to the rigorous regime of mathematical analysis.
-After much research, the combination of the DeepMind mathematics dataset with the pretrained Google FLAN-T5-large model seemed a very solid candidate for finding eventually interesting and successful experimental results.
-Some guidance was provided by the [DeepMind publication]() that introduced the DeepMind mathematics dataset.
+After much research, the combination of the DeepMind mathematics dataset with the pretrained Google FLAN-T5-large model seemed a very solid combination for finding eventually interesting and successful experimental results.
+Some guidance was provided by the [DeepMind publication](https://arxiv.org/abs/1904.01557) that introduced the DeepMind mathematics dataset.

 ### Model Cards